karan2108/karan2108/README.md

 - 👨‍🎓 Computer Engineering graduate from St. Vincent Palloti College of Engineering in 2023.
 - 💻 Proficient in languages like C/C++, Java, etc.
-- 🌐 Developing skills in web technologies like HTML/CSS.
+- 🌐 Developing skills in web technologies like HTML/CSS, ReactJs, JavaScript, etc.
 - 📚 Always eager to learn and grow in the dynamic IT industry.

 ## Skills